kingoflolz/mesh-transformer-jax/README.md

 # Mesh Transformer JAX

-A haiku library using the `xmap`/`pjit` operators in Jax for model parallelism of transformers.
+A haiku library using the `xmap`/`pjit` operators in JAX for model parallelism of transformers.

 The parallelism scheme is similar to the [original Megatron-LM](https://arxiv.org/abs/1909.08053), which is efficient on TPUs due to the high speed 2d mesh network.
 There is also an experimental model version which implements [ZeRo style